 Trends: There a significant number of harassment lawsuits being brought based on race, age, religion etc. As the workplace becomes more diverse, this has led to an increase in harassment suits of all kind.
 The EEOC has recognized this and has recently brought suit against many employers based on various kinds of harassment.

-In-depth review of the spectrum of Massachusetts employment law requirements HR must follow with respect to EEO discrimination.
+In-depth review of the spectrum of Maryland employment law requirements HR must follow in respect to EEO discrimination.

 HR guidance on preventing and responding to workplace harassment, including instituting a policy, providing training to employees and supervisors, and immediately investigating harassment complaints.